 I believe that good health care is a basic right of every American citizen.
-Without it, he cannot possibly exercise his inalienable right to pursue happiness.
+Without it, he cannot possibly exercise his inalienable rights of life, liberty, and the pursuit of happiness.

-For this reason, I have fully supported, for 25 years in the Senate, enactment of a comprehensive national health insurance plan.
-No one can predict today the exact details of the national health insurance plan that will be enacted.
-Congress has a number of proposals before it for consideration.
+For this reason, I have supported, for 25 years in the Senate, enactment of a comprehensive national health insurance plan.